GOFIRST/gofirst-docs/todos/WishList2014.md

   low-level functions can stay in C++ and be called from Python code; it's definitely possible, but we would need to investigate how to do this.

+* [ROS][]: There may be a point where we find that the abstractions, flexibility, modularity, and access to existing algorithms and software offered by ROS are worth the tremendous overhead of installing and using it.
+Additionally, if a ROS guru joins the team and is able to contribute significant help in using it, that would be another possible impetus for moving to ROS.
+We might also consider other lightweight ROS-like robot frameworks; there were a few listed on the ROS wiki or thereabouts.

 [boost-threads]: http://www.boost.org/doc/libs/1_53_0/doc/html/thread.html
 [clang]: http://clang.llvm.org/index.html
 [clang-comp]: http://clang.llvm.org/comparison.html